 What would you say is a common misconception about getting a job at a firm like Northwestern mutual?

 Chantel Bonneau: [00:35:47] I think a big myth, number one is that, um, you have to have all the skills prior to getting the job.
-Most companies, like I said, a lot of companies, [00:36:00] um, are open to training talent.
+Most companies, like I said, a lot of companies are open to training talent.
 Right?
 I mean, I, like I said, there’s so much of my role that I would say is, um, is parallel to maybe being a resident doctor where you have to be studying, but you also have to do and have great mentorship to make sure you’re not making mistakes on real people.

 Right?
 Um, so there’s the guardrails there, but you have to be in a learning environment.
-It’s hard to enter my field prepared or you have to find a way to be trained and developed so that you, um, that you have those appropriate skills.
+It’s hard to enter my field prepared because you have to find a way to be trained and developed so that you, um, that you have those appropriate skills.
 Cause it’s not something you take a one week course on and um, and you’re set.

 And I think that’s how many fields are you need to, um, you need to be in a place where they’re going to be teaching you and focused on your development also.
 So that’s a big misconception is you see a title like wealth management advisor and you think.
-I’m not qualified for that.
-We'll read below.
+I’m not qualified for that, well read below.
 Maybe there’s a really good training program.

-Another myth is that it’s annoying [00:37:00] to a follow up.
+Another myth is that it’s annoying to a follow-up.
 Um, you have to follow up.
-Like you had mentioned in the beginning, very large companies, um, get so many applicants.
-And sometimes it’s the luck of the draw if yours is on top of the pile, right.
+Like you had mentioned in the beginning, very large companies, get so many applicants.
+And sometimes it’s the luck of the draw if yours is on top of the pile, right?
 Or once they get to it.
-So if you follow up, if you touch base with people, if you have a way to, um, to get a connection where someone can tell the recruiter like, Hey, definitely look at this person’s resume.
+So if you follow up, if you touch base with people, if you have a way to, um, to get a connection where someone can tell the recruiter like, “Hey, definitely look at this person’s resume.”

 You have to get the job, but maybe they can at least get your name in front of the right people.
 And I give presentations all of the time.
-To, um, to younger people or just students.
+To, um, to younger people or to students.
 And I tell them, if you have a friend who’s interested in this field, you can have them.
 Here’s my contact information.
 I can’t promise you I can get you the job, but I can make sure it at least gets to someone so they get a call.

-Vincent Phamvan: [00:38:08] like those job descriptions.
+Vincent Phamvan: [00:38:08] Like those job descriptions.

 A lot of the times they’re like a wishlist.
 The company is literally putting out a wishlist of the things that the ideal unicorn, perfect person would fit.
 That wishlist is just a wishlist and you know you have the opportunity to be able to still apply for the job.
-Now, if it specifically calls out something where it’s a really, really far stretch for you, it might not be a good fit, but if you’re 80% there, if your 85% there.

-You absolutely should put your ring in the hat because work ethic drive and being able to stand out in a good way on so many of the things that we’ve talked about on this podcast will absolutely make the difference.
+Now, if it specifically calls out something where it’s a really, really far stretch for you, it might not be a good fit, but if you’re 80% there, if your 85% there, you absolutely should put your ring in the hat because work ethic, drive, and being able to stand out in a good way on so many of the things that we’ve talked about on this podcast will absolutely make the difference.

-But one article though, it was in Harvard business review, is published in 2014 but the data still consistent to today shares a stat that I just wish wasn’t true.
+But one article though, it was in Harvard Business Review, is published in 2014 but the data still consistent to today shares a stat that I just wish wasn’t true.